bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

-It was probably not apparent in my talk, but I had picked some of my favourite books in all the areas that I consider essential for the success of a programmer - e.g. CS fundamentals, operating systems, effective usage of a language/technology stack, software design, etc. You don't really need to read a dozen books on CS fundamentals or operating systems and some of the books listed cover more or less the same ground.
+It was probably not apparent in my talk, but I had picked some of my favourite books in all the areas that I consider essential for the success of a programmer - e.g. CS fundamentals, operating systems, effective usage of a language/technology stack, software design, etc. Just to be clear - you don't really need to read a dozen books on CS fundamentals or operating systems.
+Furthermore - some of the books listed in each section cover more or less the same ground.
+Just pick whatever seems most interesting to you.

-Bellow is a listing of all the "good" books, grouped in categories.
+Bellow is a listing of all the "good" books my talk, grouped by categories.

 ### CS Fundamentals